lacryptorina/trythis/EXPLANATION.md

 #### **Caveats**
 - Ensure that `.gitignore` is correctly configured to avoid accidentally committing sensitive files.
+- If the `.env` file is not excluded, it could lead to security breaches.

 #### **Possible Improvements**
 - Add more entries to `.gitignore` if additional files or directories need to be excluded (e.g., logs, build artifacts).